MANUFACTURERS' PROFILES

 K&R (Kasper & Richter)

 German company located in Uttenreuth, near Erlangen, in Franconia (Northern Bavaria).
 It was established 1920 and specialised in precision measuring instruments.
-This company took over in 2005 the famous German compass maker C. Stockert und Sohn (Hallmark: a "S" in a long hexagone).
 K&R concentrates the know-how of other famous German compass makers who had precedently merged i.e. KÜHRT, PASTO and WILKIE.
+K&R acquired from ESCHENBACH in 2005 the compass production of the famous WILKIE company, which the latter had taken over in 1976.

 TOP OF PAGE